danihae/SarcAsM/docs/INSTALLATION_WINDOWS.md

 ## Experimental standalone ZIP build

 Every tagged release now ships a Windows ZIP archive (e.g. `SarcAsM-vX.Y.Z-windows.zip`) that contains a frozen `.exe`.
-To work around PyTorch's DLL loader crash we package the app with PyInstaller's `--no-isolate` mode, which keeps the analysis inside a single Python process during the build.
+The build uses a custom spec-time patch to keep PyInstaller's hook analysis inside the main Python process, which prevents PyTorch from crashing while it loads its DLL stack on GitHub's runners.

 ### How to use the ZIP build
 1. Download the latest ZIP from the [GitHub Releases page](https://github.com/danihae/SarcAsM/releases).